College Sport

 in the US can be a competitive process.
 You’re not just competing with people from your own country in your sport, but with athletes from all over the world… So when are you good enough?

 The short answer is that in all likelihood you are definitely good enough.
-A Scholarships requires a certain level of skill, of course, but you don’t have to be the next Christian Eriksen, Tiger Woods or Michael Jordan to be considered among the many colleges in the US.
+A Scholarship requires a certain level of ability, but you don’t have to be the next Christian Eriksen, Tiger Woods or Michael Jordan to be considered among the many colleges in the US.

-The level of athleticism among colleges and universities varies across the associations – NCAA, NAIA and NJCAA – who organize College sports in the US.
+The level of athleticism among the different colleges and universities varies across the federations – NCAA, NAIA and NJCAA – who organize College sports in the US.
 The US is a large country with a huge variety of colleges in the east and west.
 Since these colleges vary in sporting and academic level, there will most likely be a college that suits you and your profile.

 Lynn Stadium - the football team's home field at the University of Maryland where we have Luca Costabile in the team.